fw-ai/cookbook/recipes/tune/instruct_lora/README.md

 ## Running in Colab

 Fine tuning can be done in a [Colab notebook](https://colab.research.google.com/).
-Some recipes run in the free tier although keep in mind that any serious finetuning or reasonably sized models on real-world datasets may require an upgrade to a more powerful hardware to be practical.
-Here is a sample notebook that you can play with.
+Some recipes run in the free tier although keep in mind that any serious fine tuning of reasonably sized models on real-world datasets may require an upgrade to a more powerful hardware to be practical.
+[Here is a sample notebook](https://drive.google.com/file/d/1KqmQXLYEupcYcgVGCJy67aGR29h4nzaw/view?usp=sharing) that you can play with.